 - Try to have the same number of strands on each side where you distribute the stitches.
 The result will be the closest.

 - Move the needle about half a centimeter from its current position.

 - Repeat this, each time dividing the center of the previous stitch.

 You can also use split stitch to make a letter outline, then fill it with a satin stitch, which helps to have a clean edge.

 Smooth laminated satin stitches can be a practice, but it is worth sticking to.
 You may want to try the laying tool to help here.

 Try to avoid lengthening your satin stitches, as they are responsible for holding or trimming them.

 Pad satin stitch consists of two layers, often worked in different directions.
 It gives your hand embroidery an extra dimension.
 For beginners, I will stick to the first layer only.

 With more practice, you can work on a cut-out shape to create a raised satin stitch letter, as shown here.
 This technique works for thought or intense intervention.

 I was fortunate enough to find vintage liter shapes in a mixed exchange box given to me.
-They were all letter S but since my mother’s name is Shirley I used one to make her a birthday card.

 When working on a curved letter, make sure you keep the stitches on the inner curve with each other and a little outside.
 This will help your work get smooth results without gaps or bumps.